open-mmlab/mmagic/docs/en/user_guides/config.md

 ## An example of EDSR

-To help the users have a basic idea of a complete config, we make a brief comments on the [config of the EDSR model](https://github.com/open-mmlab/mmediting/blob/main/configs/edsr/edsr_x2c64b16_g1_300k_div2k.py) we implemented as the following.
+To help the users have a basic idea of a complete config, we make a brief comments on the [config of the EDSR model](https://github.com/open-mmlab/mmagic/blob/main/configs/edsr/edsr_x2c64b16_g1_300k_div2k.py) we implemented as the following.
 For more detailed usage and the corresponding alternative for each modules, please refer to the API documentation and the [tutorial in MMEngine](https://github.com/open-mmlab/mmengine/blob/main/docs/en/advanced_tutorials/config.md).

 ### Model config

-In MMEditing's config, we use model fields to set up a model.
+In MMagic's config, we use model fields to set up a model.

 ```python
 model = dict(